-When you are faced with a dispute about a loved one’s assets, will or estate, partnering with our experts who specialize in creatively resolving such disputes is critical to achieving the best outcome.
+When you are faced with a dispute about a loved one’s assets, will or estate, partnering with our dedicated lawyers who take pride in creatively resolving such disputes is critical to achieving the best outcome.
 Families, unfortunately, can become embroiled in disputes and disagreements as parents or loved ones age or become vulnerable, and also following death.
 Recognizing that these can be trying times, we bring our decades of knowledge and experience to act in your best interests.

-We have a team of lawyers who specialize and focus only on this practice area, and who can draw on the expertise of our estate planning and administration team to bring a creative and holistic approach to your dispute.
-We take great pride in achieving the best results for our clients through in-depth enquiry, a highly personal approach and dedicated expertise in this area of law.
+We have a team of Estates and Trusts Litigation lawyers who have decades of experience in this practice area.
+We can also draw on the experience of our Estate Planning and Adminisration team to deliver a creative and holistic approach to your dispute.
+Our top priority is achieving the best results for our clients through in-depth enquiry, a highly personal approach and dedicated experience in this area of law.
 We use various techniques and strategies through negotiation, mediation and advocacy at all levels of Court in British Columbia.

 All families are unique and so too are the circumstances involving their disputes.
 We cannot list all of the circumstances that may apply in the myriad of situations that we have addressed over the years, but should any of these circumstances apply to you, please do not hesitate to contact us.

 - Disputes about the ownership of assets, including property and money – holding assets in trust

 - Challenging transactions transferring assets – validity of transactions, including capacity and undue influence